Types of Computer Network: What is LAN, MAN and WAN

 It is a free or paid service that keeps your web browsing secure and private over public WiFi hotspots.

-- Type of computer networks can categorize according to their size as well as their purpose
+- Types of connections in computer networks can be categorized according to their size as well as their purpose

 - PAN is a computer network which generally consists of a computer, mobile, or personal digital assistant